Skip to main content

 Token usage and cost

-The AI Agent uses tokens for each assistant message when generating Research Context Brief.
+The Research Assistant uses tokens for each assistant message when generating a research context brief.
 You can choose between two reasoning modes:

 Fast mode